Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 # Searching the Tree

+When searching the combined tree structure described in {{combined-tree}}, the proof provided by the Transparency Log may either be **full** or **abridged**.
+A full proof must be provided if the deployment mode of the Transparency Log is Contact Monitoring, or if the user has specifically requested it.
+Otherwise, proofs are provided abridged.

-To search the combined tree structure described in {{combined-tree}}, users do a binary search for the first log entry where the prefix tree at that entry contains the desired label-version pair.
+A full proof follows the path of a binary search for the first log entry where the prefix tree contains the desired label-version pair.
 The entry that a user arrives at through binary search will contain the commitment to the update that they're looking for, even though the log itself is not sorted.

-The search is designed in such a way that all users will check the same or similar entries when searching for the same label, allowing for the efficient auditing of a Transparency Log.
+The search is designed in such a way that all users will check the same or similar entries when searching for the same label, allowing for efficient client-side auditing of the Transparency Log.
 The binary search uses an *implicit binary search tree* constructed over the leaves of the log tree (distinct from the structure of the log tree itself), which allows the search to have a complexity logarithmic in the number of the log's leaves.

-The search is designed to ensure that the server cannot trick clients into accepting different keys as the most recent by removing leafs from the prefix tree.
-This is necessary because monitoring the prefix tree to be append-only is too costly for clients.
-However, when third-party auditors can ensure that the prefix tree is append-only, search can be simplified.
-We will explain how at the end of this section.
+An abridged proof skips this binary search, and simply looks at the most recent version of the prefix tree to determine which log entry has the commitment to the update that the user is looking for.
+Abridged proofs rely on a third-party auditor or manager that can be trusted not to collude with the Transparency Log, and who checks that every version of the prefix tree is constructed correctly.
+This is described in more detail in {{putting-it-together}}.

 ## Implicit Binary Search Tree